Independent Australian Cost Guides

 Byron Bay’s Decking Market in 2026

 Byron Bay’s outdoor living culture drives one of the busiest decking markets in Australia.
-From alfresco entertaining areas in the Byron hinterland to pool surrounds across the Byron hinterland and Sutherland Shire, timber and composite decking is a staple of Byron Bay home improvement.
+From alfresco entertaining areas in the Byron hinterland to pool surrounds across the Byron coast and hinterland, timber and composite decking is a staple of Byron Bay home improvement.
 The city’s humid subtropical climate, strong UV, and termite pressure all influence material choice — and Byron Bay homeowners pay a premium compared to most other Australian cities, with labour rates typically 10–15% above the national average.

 The biggest shift in Byron Bay’s decking market over the past few years is the move toward local hardwoods — particularly spotted gum and blackbutt.
 These NSW-native species are naturally durable (Class 1 above ground), termite-resistant, and often $50–$100/sqm cheaper than imported merbau because they’re sourced from local mills.
 Spotted gum in particular has become Byron Bay’s most popular premium decking timber, with its distinctive grain and warm colour that weathers to a silver-grey if left unoiled.